jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2022/2022-04-18-an-exploration-of-NDepend.md

 Our limited memory prevents us from remembering everything we have experienced since we started programming.
 [NDepend](https://www.ndepend.com/) is a great tool that can constantly remind us of what we believe or experienced to be bad or good in our .NET code.

-We also have to remember that because tools like NDepend do not think like us humans do, they might suggest fixes that are not applicable to our application.
-So we also need to [understand the reasoning behind the rules](http://www.softwareonthebrain.com/2022/01/the-misunderstood-single-responsibility.html) that NDepend
+Back to my point :smile: ...
+NDepend giving an explanation of why such rules exist is a good thing, because, as we all know, [tools like NDepend do not think like us humans do](https://www.youtube.com/watch?v=z0HsPBKfhoI&ab_channel=TED).
+They might suggest fixes that are not applicable to our application.
+We should not blindly follow everything NDepend tells us to follow.
+We also need to [understand the reasoning behind the rules](http://www.softwareonthebrain.com/2022/01/the-misunderstood-single-responsibility.html) that NDepend suggests for us to follow.

 <!--
 I do not know what the other implications of those changes are.